-Carol Felzien serves as Director of Administration for the Hammond Institute in the Plaster School of Business & Entrepreneurship (PSB&E) at Lindenwood University.
-In her current capacity, she’s responsible for day-to-day operations in addition to public relations, marketing, and event planning on behalf of the Hammond Institute for Free Enterprise.
+Carol Felzien serves as Director of Administration for the Hammond Institute for Free Enterprise located in the Plaster School of Business & Entrepreneurship (PSB&E) at Lindenwood University.
+In her current capacity, she’s responsible for day-to-day operations in addition to public relations, marketing, and special event planning on behalf of the Hammond Institute.

-Felzien received her Bachelor of Arts in English with a minor in Writing from the University of Missouri-St. Louis.
+Felzien received her B.A. in English with a minor in writing from the University of Missouri-St. Louis.
 She is currently pursuing a M.A. in Nonprofit Administration at Lindenwood University.